phootip/Gridhub/README.md

 ## Gate
 The red *X* mark show that the gate *has not been activated* yet, and will not let anything going through it!
 You have to turn the switch on first to activate the gate.

+# Level Editor
+In this game, you can also create and edit the stage.
+Cool, right?
+Let's try it out and create your own level.